pra-navi/tp/docs/team/m1oojv.md

 CoordiMate is **optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).

-If you can type fast, CoordiMate can help you get your contact management tasks done **faster than traditional GUI apps**.

-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.

 * **New Feature**: [Coming soon!]